tau31/tau31/README.md

 ## Hi there 👋

-My name is Tiago Cabaço and I'm a Data Scientist / Analyst / "one of those data people" 👨🏻‍💻 based in Berlin 🇩🇪.
+My name is Tiago Cabaço and I'm a Data Analyst 👨🏻‍💻📊📈 @ [Distribusion](https://www.distribusion.com/) based in Berlin 🇩🇪.

 I'm like to perform tasks like:
 - Collecting, Cleaning and Processing large amounts of data;